savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 ### Choosing the grade

-Grade modifiers allow you to choose the weight of the symbols in a more granular way.
+Grade modifiers allow you to choose the weight of the icons in a more granular way.
 A lower value is recommended to be used on darker backgrounds.
 Read more [here](https://developers.google.com/fonts/docs/material_symbols#grad_axis).

 Classes you can use with the default config: